My name is Lauren. Several years ago, I found myself pregnant and without

 been a good choice for me as I know my son in an excellent stable home

-Speak with someone who is knowledgeable about the subject, sometimes speaking
+Speak with someone who is knowledgeable about the subject.
+(Sometimes

-with friends or family members who are not familiar or knowledgeable about
+speaking with friends or family members who are not familiar or knowledgeable

-adoption may not provide factual, reality- based information which can
+about adoption may not provide factual, reality- based information which

-lead to an uninformed decision.
+can lead to a poor decision.)
 I would suggest a licensed adoption agency

 with an experienced social worker.
 You may also speak with someone who

 has placed for adoption and someone who is your age who is parenting a